25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 var foo;
 ```

 **Expressions** _produce values_.
-They are function arguments, the right side of an assignment, etc. Here’s an example of an expression:
+They are function arguments, the right side of an assignment, etc. Here's an example of an expression:

 ```javascript
 3 * 7;